Mega Shark Versus Crocosaurus: Plot

 It turns out that the crocodile has adapted itself to lay more eggs during the time the megalodon devoured the earlier batches.
 Hundreds more eggs have been laid all over the American coastline and are hatching.
 While crocodile hatchlings are attacking the Santa Monica pier, the nuclear submarine USS Carter is in pursuit of the two giant creatures, which are heading towards Hawaii.
 The Carter fires a nuclear torpedo at the creatures but misses, and is swallowed by the megalodon.
-This results in the megalodon becoming an even bigger threat, as it now has a nuclear reactor inside it.
+This makes the megalodon an even greater threat, as it now has a nuclear reactor inside it that powers it up in its fight against Crocosaurus and her offspring, surpassing her in attacks.
 As the crocodile invades Hawaii, it causes the helicopter carrying McCormick, Putnam and Hutchinson to crash.
 With Hutchinson unconscious, McCormick and Putnam leave her and take a raft to drop McCormick's sonic emitter in the sea as part of their new plan: to lure all the creatures together near an undersea volcanic range.
 The sonic emitter lures the adults, who fight each other, and the crocodile hatchlings come to assist their mother.
 McCormick and Putnam are then picked up by Hutchinson, who has recovered and reactivated her helicopter.

-The volcano explodes and detonates the nuclear core in the shark, the combined force killing both the adults and hatchlings.
+The volcano erupts and destroys all of Hawaii, and at the same time it merges with the nuclear reactor that was powering the shark.
+Both creatures take the full force of the explosion and causing a large-scale earthquake, killing them along with the offspring.
 The trio fly home while the crocodile and shark, now completely charred and still latched on to one another, sink into the volcano.

 After the credits, Nigel meets up with Jean on a beach and mentions a giant lizard in Japan.
 He asks him if he's up for it, and his partner says, "On one condition - no more boats."
 They shake hands and head off on another adventure.